 The Nestlé Cocoa Plan is our initiative focused on creating a sustainable supply of cocoa.
 The Nestlé Cocoa Plan addresses key issues facing the cocoa farming communities with whom we work, from an economic, social and environmental perspective.
 One hundred per cent of confectionery products produced at our Toronto factory are made with cocoa produced through our Nestlé Cocoa Plan partners.

 We’re committed to using Canadian dairy in our ice cream, confectionery, beverage and prepared food products made in Canada.
-In 2013, Nestlé Canada purchased over 21,400,000 kg of Canadian dairy, spending over $43 million on this ingredient in Canada alone.
+Nestlé Canada purchases over $50 million annually on Canadian dairy.